succinctlabs/network/contracts/README.md

 Then enter the compiler settings from the [foundry.toml](./foundry.toml) file's `[profile.deploy]` section.

-If any constructor arguements were used, use `cast abi-encode` with the appropriate signature to encode them, for example:
+If any constructor arguements were used but not shown in the "Constructor Arguments" field, use `cast abi-encode` with the appropriate signature to encode them, for example:

 ```sh
 cast abi-encode "constructor(address)" 0xbD74E9B0Dcb0317E26505CA93757c29d564B533B